elevenlabs/elevenlabs-examples/examples/text-to-speech-websockets/measure-latency-node/README.md

 # ElevenLabs - Websockets Server - Node

-This example demonstrates how to measure the latency of a websocket connection to ElevenLabs' text-to-speech API
+Package to measure the latency of a websocket connection to ElevenLabs' text-to-speech API - specifically the time to first byte

+Hosted on npm at [https://www.npmjs.com/package/elevenlabs-latency](https://www.npmjs.com/package/elevenlabs-latency)

 ## Usage